Plectophanes

-Plectophanes is a genus of South Pacific araneomorph spiders in the family Cycloctenidae, and was first described by E. B. Bryant in 1935.
+Plectophanes is a genus of South Pacific araneomorph spiders in the family Cycloctenidae, and was first described by Elizabeth B. Bryant in 1935.
 The eyes are positioned on an extension of the carapace that projects forward of the chelicerae.

 Description

 These spiders are distinguished from other cycloctenids by the positioning of the eyes on an extension of the carapace that projects forward of the chelicerae.

 Species

 As of May 2019 it contains five species, all found in New Zealand: